VirajTharindu/Employee-Connect-Mobile-App/README.md

 ## 'Employee Connect' Mobile App (Employee Data Management System)📱🏡

-A Flutter-based mobile application to manage community data of employees, aid programs, and profiles efficiently.
+A Flutter-based mobile application to manage community data of employees, aid programs, and profiles efficiently for companies or organizations.

 ## 📌 Features